-Findlay Digital Academy requires a Training Plan Agreement be signed by the employer, student and parent/foster parent/guardian.
+Findlay Digital Academy requires a meeting with the Work Based Learning Coach and Training Plan Agreement be signed by the employer, student and parent/foster parent/guardian.
 This agreement outlines the responsibilities of each party.
 The document list skills (based on the Ohio Readiness Seal) that the student is to work at developing during the experience.
 The employer and student will choose three of the skills for which goals will be written to help the student develop in these areas.

 Employers will periodically be evaluating the students.
-The Instructional Coach will be going over these evaluations with the students and assisting with reflection and revising of the student's goals based on the evaluations.
+The Work Based Learning Coach will be going over these evaluations with the students and assisting with reflection and revising of the student's goals based on the evaluations.
 Students will also be required to do self-evaluations and to create a portfolio which provides evidence of their career readiness growth.